Migraine pain management in Singapore

 - Pain relievers and medication (e.g. triptans)

-What are alternative migraine treatments?
+What are alternative migraine pain management modalities?

 - Acupuncture or acupressure – Traditional Chinese Medicine (TCM) categorizes migraine as a shaoyang headache (a wind syndrome of the head).
 Physicians will target a few acupuncture points to treat migraines and promote circulation of qi.